FAQs

 What is a Living Well Coach?

+Psychologists/Psychological practitioners work across all of our services.
 They will offer you talking therapy to help you to improve your mood and to understand how your physical symptoms and your mood are linked.
-They work across all of our services, so please see individual service pages for more information about their roles.

 What is an Occupational Therapist?